SOUTH MOUNTAIN ZINC-SILVER-GOLD-COPPER PROJECT

-The South Mountain property (see Figure 1) was a past producer and according to historic smelter records, the consolidated property produced over 53,000 tons of ore at an average grade of 14.5% Zn from 1941 to 1953.
-The underground workings at the existing Sonneman level has been upgraded over the past 10 years and remains in excellent condition for the resumption of underground exploration activities and potentially for future production.
-Importantly, all the known mineralized zones on the property are on patented (private) land and are permitted for exploration activities.
+The South Mountain property hosted a past producing mine and according to historic smelter records, the consolidated property produced over 53,000 tons of ore at an average grade of 14.5% Zn from 1941 to 1953.
+The underground workings at the existing Sonneman level have been upgraded over the past 10 years and remain in excellent condition for our ongoing underground exploration activities and potentially for future production.
+Importantly, all the known mineralized zones on the property, are on patented (private) land, and are fully permitted for exploration activities.

-Table 1-1 NI 43-101 Mineral Resource Statement for the South Mountain Project - April 1, 2019
+Table 1:NI 43-101 Mineral Resource Estimate for the South Mountain Project - April 20, 2021

 - The effective date of the mineral resource estimate is April 20th, 2021.
 The QP for the estimate, Richard A. Schwering, P.G., SME-RM, of HRC, is independent of SMMI, THMG, and BMET.